 Beat summer boredom by designing your own t-shirts with Cricut and Expressions Vinyl Heat Transfers.
 A fun DIY that you can personalize to your own style!
-Vinyl used was supplied by Expressions Vinyl.
+The vinyl used was supplied by Expressions Vinyl.
 All opinions and stories are my own.

-My kids have only been out of school for a couple weeks and already I am hearing the woes of “I’m bored” My kids are no longer in the littles stage and are actually quite self-sufficient and I LOVE that!
-My middle daughter has been asking me to teach her how to use the Cricut so she can make fun things too, and what better way to learn that to help her make her own t-shirt using iron on vinyl from Expressions Vinyl!
+My kids have only been out of school for a couple weeks and already I am hearing the woes of "I'm bored" My kids are no longer in the little stage and are actually quite self-sufficient and I LOVE that!
+My middle daughter has been asking me to teach her how to use the Cricut so she can make fun things too, and what better way to learn than to help her make her own t-shirt using iron-on vinyl from Expressions Vinyl!
 (ExpressionsVinyl.com)

 Supplies Used: Links are to similar items that can be found online for your convenience.